BoxUpp/Docker-Images/README.md

 This is docker file for instaling ssh service and puppet on Linux Centos Container.

-#Puppet Provisioning in docker container through Vagrantfile
+#Puppet Provisioning in docker container through Vagrant.

 This is a sample vagrant file for puppet provisioning in linux container through vagrant-docker plugin.